 C16.1.6.1.
 Implementing Agency.
 Performs all case management duties prescribed in this document and serves as overall manager and facilitator for reviewing and reconciling cases.
 The IA also ensures data integrity of reports and information products within and between data automation tools through periodic reviews, meets with stakeholders (to include purchasers) to resolve issues, and certifies cases to DFAS Indianapolis (DFAS-IN) for closure.

 C16.1.6.2.
 Defense Security Cooperation Agency.
-Publishes and updates reconciliation and closure policy, chairs various FMS reconciliation and closure meetings, serves as final arbiter for case reconciliation and closure issues raised by IAs and DFAS Indianapolis, and chairs the Executive Committee (EXCOM) for case reconciliation and closure.
-Operates and maintains the security cooperation management system Socium, to be used for logging applicable information.
-For information on the EXCOM, refer to Section C16.3.
+Publishes and updates reconciliation and closure policy, chairs various FMS reconciliation and closure meetings, and serves as final arbiter for case reconciliation and closure issues raised by IAs and DFAS Indianapolis.
+DSCA operates and maintains the security cooperation management system Socium, to be used for logging applicable information.

 C16.1.6.3.
 Defense Finance and Accounting Services - Indianapolis.
 Performs all accounting functions prescribed in the DoD FMR and this document, ensures data integrity, meets with stakeholders to resolve issues, and closes cases.